Robbepop/stevia/README.md

 ## Supported Theories (SMT)

 - Bitvectors of fixed bit-width and modulo-two arithmetics.
-- Extensional arrays, indexed by bitvectors with bitvector values.
+- Non-extensional arrays, indexed by bitvectors with bitvector values.
 - Only supports quantifier-free inputs.

 The combined theory in SMT notation is called `QF_ABV`.